machine-learning-glossary/glossary/terms/jaccard-index.md

 ---
-title: Jaccard index
+title: Jaccard index (intersection over union)
 ---
-The Jaccard index is used to calculate the similarity or difference of sample sets.
+The *Jaccard index*--otherwise known as *intersection over union*--is used to calculate the similarity or difference of sample sets.

 $$